StartOff123/1CAPI/README.md

-# API fom 1C Enterprice
+# API for 1C Enterprice